 Our mission is to develop Hepatology as a comprehensive discipline of medicine which can provide distinctly advanced and protocol based patient care, training and clinical and translational research.
 The Hepatology department at ILBS provides emergency and elective management to patients with liver, biliary and pancreatic diseases by a highly specialized and dedicated team of faculty, residents and supportive staff.
 With a rigorous academic program and constant monitoring and mentoring, the department is able to provide protocol and evidenced based care to an increasing number of difficult to treat patients.The department has initiated efforts to promote the study of Hepatobiliary Sciences as a super-specialty and initiated advanced training in the field of Hepatology and Transplant Hepatology.

-A. Liver Intensive Care:
+A).
+Liver Intensive Care:

-Acute G I Bleeds: Patients with acute GI bleed are seen immediately in the emergency room and appropriate treatment is given immediately (Door to needle time <30 mins) including emergency endoscopy (door to scope time about 3 hours) throughout the year (24x7) which has resulted in keeping mortality to around 14% in patients with UGI bleed.
-Patients who fail the combination of endotherapy and vasoactive agents are taken up for portal pressure (HVPG) measurement and if indicated, for emergency TIPS procedure.
+Patients with acute GI bleed are seen immediately in the emergency room and appropriate treatment is given immediately (Door to needle time <30 mins) including emergency endoscopy (door to scope time about 3 hours) throughout the year (24x7) which has resulted in keeping mortality to around 14% in patients with UGI bleed.
+Patients who fail the combination of endotherapy and vasoactive agents are taken up for portal pressure (HVPG) measurement and if suitable, considered for emergency TIPS procedure.
 There is a dedicated team available round the clock for all these procedures.
 New intervention of placing self-expanding metal stent, the Danis Ella Stent has greatly improved control of refractory variceal bleeding and patient survival.
 Probably the highest number of such stents are placed in the country, at the ILBS.

 A substantial increase in the patients admitted with hepatic coma occurred in the past one year.
-These patients are managed based on standard protocols and with our state of the art hepatic coma ICU functioning according to world standards the mortality has been reduced substantially in our ICU.
+These patients are managed based on standard protocols and with our state of the art hepatic coma ICU functioning.
+New ammonia targeted approaches were introduced in with improved outcomes.

 Acute on Chronic Liver failure[ACLF]: Liver failure can develop either acutely in the absence of any pre-existing liver disease [i.e. acute liver failure or ALF] or as acute on chronic liver failure (ACLF) which denotes a sudden deterioration of known or unknown chronic liver disease patient, which can be life threatening and requires intensive ICU care.
 This entity was first defined in India and ILBS has henceforth carried intensive research in this disease and developed effective treatments for this deadly condition.
 ILBS serves as the nodal center for the Asian Pacific Association for the Study of the Liver ACLF Research Consortium (AARC) coordinated by Dr Ashok Chowdhary.

-At ILBS, there has been an ever increasing referral of patients for management of these emergencies as shown in the figure below.
+- At ILBS, there has been an ever-increasing referral of patients for management of these emergencies as shown in the figure below.

-Liver dialysis :Artificial liver support systemscan be non-cell based or cell-based systems.
+- Liver dialysis :Artificial liver support systemscan be non-cell based or cell-based systems.
 Several non-cell based extracorporeal liver support systems like hemodialysis, hemofiltration, plasma exchange, charcoal perfusion have been used in the past with a goal to remove the putative toxins and inflammatory cytokines to allow additional time for the liver to recover or as a bridge to liver transplantation.
 However, in all these protein bound toxins are removed to only a minor extent.

 Single pass albumin dialysis (SPAD) , molecular absorbent and recirculation system (MARS) and recently, Prometheus (FPSA–fractional plasma separation and adsorption) which remove both water soluble and protein bound toxins have emerged as liver support therapies in patients with acute and acute on chronic liver failure.
-The Prometheus system which combines the FPSA method with high-flux hemo-dialysis (of the blood) in an extracorporeal detoxiï¬ÂÂÂcation system.
+The Prometheus system which combines the FPSA method with high-ï¬ÂÂÂuxhemo-dialysis (of the blood) in an extracorporeal detoxiï¬ÂÂÂcation system.

 We at ILBS are also trying to develop our "bioartificial liver" with extracorporeal bioreactors containing hepatocytes which can provide additional synthetic and biotransformatory liver functions, which may be more effective than completely artificial systems like Prometheus which provide excretory capacity alone.